 McGill Law Admissions does not receive transcripts through the Law School Data Assembly Service or through OLSAS.

 Applicants must submit an essay of a maximum of 750 words, referred to as the Personal Statement.
 Please visit the Indigenous Applicants page for Personal Statement instructions for candidates applying in the optional Indigenous applicant category.

 What is the purpose of the Personal Statement?

-We strongly encourage applicants belonging an equity-deservng group to include information in their Personal Statements on how their personal circumstances, lived experience, work, community involvement, and extra-curricular activities relate to their desire and preparation to study law at McGill University.
+We strongly encourage applicants belonging an equity-deserving group to include information in their Personal Statements on how their personal circumstances, lived experience, work, community involvement, and extra-curricular activities relate to their desire and preparation to study law at McGill University.